-Halloween has been slowly growing in Australia, as children and adults alike embrace the idea of free lollies, (or candy to our friends in USA) and an excuse to whip out the costume box that’s been sitting untouched in the garage for years.
+Halloween has been slowly growing in Australia, as children and adults alike embrace the idea of free lollies, (or candy to our friends in the USA) and an excuse to whip out the costume box that’s been sitting untouched in the garage for years.
 Dressing up and spooky decorations are some of the best aspects of this holiday, but even better is the food.
-Kids anticipate the tastiest lollies when they knock on your door, mostly made up of artificial colours, flavours and more than a few spoonfuls of sugar.
-Even the spread at the adult’s Halloween party is usually packed with sugary goodies.
+Kids anticipate the tastiest lollies, mostly made up of artificial colours, flavours and more than a few spoonfuls of sugar.
+Even adult Halloween treats are usually packed with sugary goodies.

-So how can we provide our adult guests and little ghosts with the yummiest snacks?
+So how can we cater to our adults and little ghosts with the yummiest snacks?
 We’ve found you the best spooky yet healthy alternative food ideas for this Halloween.

 Devil’s devilled eggs – have tried and tested these myself – they turned out great!

 Shrunken head apple punch – shaping the apple faces is a lot of fun, then you can mix it into whatever punch concoction you’d like to serve – a good alternative to soft drinks.